 |Additional $50,000 PIP||$16|

-The $200 deductible ultimately does not do much to reduce costs.
-The average difference between opting in and opting out of the deductible was only $3.50.
-It may just be better to go without the deductible depending on your budget.
-If you have to use your PIP, the deductible will not have saved you enough money to justify the $200 out of pocket expense.
-OBEL and additional PIP are relatively cheap, costing less than an extra $30 per year for an extra $75,000 worth of coverage.
-We discuss whether those extra coverages are worth it in the next section.
+The $200 deductible ultimately does not do much to reduce no-fault insurance costs.
+The average difference between opting in and opting out of the deductible is only $3.50.
+It may just be better to go without the deductible, depending on your budget.
+If you have to use your PIP insurance, the deductible wouldn't save you enough money to justify the $200 out-of-pocket expense.
+OBEL and additional PIP are relatively cheap, costing less than $30 more per year for an extra $75,000 worth of coverage.

-New York already offers one of the higher minimum PIP limits in the country, so you may question whether you need extra coverage.
-Medical expenses from a car accident can become expensive, so it may be easy to overtake your limits.
+New York no-fault regulations require one of the higher minimum PIP limits in the country, so you may question whether you need extra coverage.
+Medical costs from a car accident can become expensive, so it may be easy to reach your limits.
 However, if you have good health insurance, you should be able to pay for the rest of your expenses through that.
-OBEL is particularly helpful however when it comes to getting more earnings loss benefits.
-OBEL gives you an additional $25,000 worth of benefits that you can allocate toward medical expenses, earnings losses, psychiatric or rehabilitative costs, or a combination of the last two.
+OBEL is particularly helpful, however, when it comes to getting more benefits for lost earnings.
+OBEL gives you an additional $25,000 worth of no-fault insurance benefits that you can allocate toward medical expenses, earnings losses, psychiatric or rehabilitative costs, or a combination of the former two options.

-OBEL may be useful when you remember earnings loss benefits are subject to a maximum of $50,000 (or about two years worth of benefits since you get $2,000 per month).
-Two years is a long time to be disabled, thus it may be unlikely for you to need that much earnings loss coverage.
-On the other hand however, if your injuries end up costing $40,000, that leaves you only $10,000 left of your PIP.
-The $10,000 will cover 5 months of earnings losses.
-A particularly severe injury may keep you out longer than 5 months.
-Considering the cost of OBEL is less than $15 per year, it may be worth to have on your policy, just in case.
-If you have good health insurance, buying even more PIP may be superfluous.
+OBEL may be useful when you remember that earnings loss benefits are subject to a maximum of $50,000 (or about two years' worth of benefits because you get $2,000 per month).
+Two years is a long time to be disabled, so you might not need that much coverage for lost earnings.
+But if your medical costs climb to $40,000, for example, that leaves you only $10,000 left of your PIP coverage.
+The $10,000 will cover five months' of lost earnings, and a particularly severe injury may keep you out longer than five months.
+Considering the cost of OBEL is less than $15 per year, it may be worth it to include on your policy, just in case.
+If you have good health insurance, buying even more PIP insurance may be superfluous.